Resilient Oxygen Concentrators

 The development of a durable, state-of-the-art oxygen concentrator that operates in challenging environments.

-Every year, 4.2 million children suffering from severe pneumonia in low and middle-income countries urgently need oxygen to survive.
-This life-saving gas helps patients breathe when they cannot do so on their own – whether it be children with pneumonia or hypoxemia, newborns and mothers with birth complications, or patients with severe COVID-19.
+Every year, over 7 million children suffering from severe pneumonia in Low- and Middle-Income Countries (LMICs) urgently need oxygen to survive.
+This life-saving gas helps patients breathe when they cannot do so on their own – whether it is children with pneumonia or hypoxemia, newborns and mothers with birth complications, or patients with severe COVID-19.

 Oxygen concentrators - machines that create oxygen by removing nitrogen from ambient air - have been used as cost-effective solutions.
-These portable devices, in most cases, are the best option for remote and/or low resource areas where no oxygen plants nor cylinder delivery networks exist.
+In most cases, these portable devices are the best option for remote and/or low-resource areas without oxygen plants or cylinder delivery networks.

-Currently, the best concentrators currently on the market are being distributed by UNICEF and saving thousands of lives.
-These devices were first developed as at-home medical solutions for places where the climate is controlled (e.g. with air conditioning) and electricity is reliable.
-Unfortunately, some environments where UNICEF works can be unstable, with faulty power systems and dusty, humid and hot climates.
-This means that although the equipment works well in many cases, operational challenges still exist that must be addressed.
+Currently, the best concentrators on the market are being distributed by UNICEF, saving thousands of lives.
+These devices were first developed as at-home medical solutions for places where the climate is controlled (e.g. air conditioning) and electricity is reliable.
+Unfortunately, some of the environments in which UNICEF works have unreliable power systems coupled with dusty, humid and hot climates.
+Although the equipment works well in many cases, operational challenges that still exist must be addressed.

 a child dies from pneumonia.
 Many of these deaths are preventable